Seat Belt Tensioner

 Max Motor Speed

-This is the motion speed limit sent to the SBT controller.
+This is the maximum motor speed (in degrees per second) sent to the SBT controller.
 Lower values make belt motion slower and smoother.
-Higher values make it react faster and more aggressively.
+Higher values make it react faster and more aggressively, and also makes the motors run hotter.

 SURGE